 50g gluten free plain flour

 Preheat the oven to 200 degrees/gas mark 6.
 Place the cherry tomatoes on a baking tray (lined with tin foil) and prick with a knife.
 Roast for approx. 15-20 minutes.

 In the meantime, boil the broccoli in a pan on the hob for about 10 minutes.
 While this boils, weigh the ingredients for the roux sauce (milk, butter, flour) and add to a saucepan.
 Gently heat on the hob, stirring continuously with a whisk.
 This should take around 6 minutes to thicken.

 Once the broccoli has been boiling for 5 minutes, add the macaroni to the pan.
 Give this a good stir to ensure the pasta doesn’t stick together or to the sides.
 If the broccoli cooks quickly, this can be removed and set on the side to prevent it going too mushy.

-Once the roux sauce thickens, turn off the hob and stir in the cheddar cheese until it has melted and mixed into the sauce.
+Once the roux sauce thickens, turn off the hob and stir in the cheddar cheese and parmesan until it has melted and mixed into the sauce.

 Use a large mixing bowl to combine the cheese sauce, macaroni, broccoli and tomato and serve into dishes.
 Decorate with parmesan and enjoy!

 If you prefer your macaroni cheese baked, put a slice of gluten free bread in a food processor, sprinkle on the top of the pasta and bake for 10-15 minutes in an ovenproof dish (or until golden).